• Skip to main content

 epiphone les paul 100 vintage sunburst

-Naturally, costs were cut elsewhere.
+Naturally, they cut costs elsewhere.
 Epiphone’s Les Paul 100 doesn’t have binding or any kind of special type of inlays.
 It’s even more of a “stripped-down” guitar with mostly just the bare essential features.

 While the body is standard mahogany, the Epiphone Les Paul 100 also has a maple top, which is usually a trait of more expensive guitars.
 At the same time, it has an Okoume neck that’s equipped with a rosewood fingerboard.